 - Uses a process of experimentation, which generally involves testing, to eliminate technological uncertainty.

-Many businesses overlook eligibility for the R&D tax credit because, unless they’re developing something never done before, they might not think of software development efforts as potentially qualified for the credit.
-They might not consider how those efforts are still resolving technological uncertainty in some capacity.
-If the boss, the customer, or the marketplace demands something, you launch an initiative that you’ll do what it takes to meet that demand.
-However, you may be considerably uncertain as to how you will provide it.
+Many businesses overlook eligibility for the R&D tax credit because, unless they’re developing something never done before, they might not think their software development efforts could potentially qualify for the credit.
+They might not consider how those efforts are still resolving technological uncertainty in different capacities.
+If the boss, the customer, or the marketplace demands something, you launch an initiative and propose a solution to meet that demand.
+However, you may have various areas of uncertainty as to how you will achieve it.
 It’s the ongoing iterative process of researching, coding, QA testing, and releasing products that meet the credit’s criteria.

-More and more SaaS (software as a service) companies are incurring eligible expenses because of the demand for real-time, interactive ways for users to access and manage highly sensitive customer information through secure connections.
+SaaS (software as a service) companies are increasingly incurring eligible expenses because of the demand for real-time, interactive ways for users to access and manage highly sensitive customer information through secure connections.
 Insurance companies are developing specific solutions tailored to state and local rules.
-Healthcare providers are creating customer portals to connect patients and doctors more directly and to more effectively make data-driven decisions than ever before.
+Healthcare providers are creating customer portals to connect patients and doctors more directly and using AI to more effectively make data-driven decisions.
 Regardless of the industry, costs for system architecture, code development, interface design, and testing are the types of technology investments that may qualify for the R&D tax credit.

-In some cases, companies are also undergoing significant development projects to improve internal systems that are used for general and administrative use, such as human resources management, financial and accounting systems, and other back-office type activities.
-Those costs that businesses incur to create their own software for internal use may also qualify for the credit, but such efforts need to meet three criteria in addition to the basic R&D tax credit rules listed above.
+When companies undertake significant development projects to improve internal systems that are used for general and administrative purposes, such as human resources management, financial and accounting systems, and other back-office type activities, those projects are considered internal-use software for the R&D credit.
+Those costs may also qualify for the credit, but such efforts need to meet three criteria in addition to the basic R&D tax credit rules listed above.
 The effort must:

 - Commit substantial resources to the software development and involve significant economic risk due to the technical uncertainties.

-- Create software to meet a need that cannot be met by software already commercially available for purchase, lease, or license without significant modifications.
+- Create software to meet a need that can’t be met by software already commercially available for purchase, lease, or license without significant modifications.

 - Result in innovative software that delivers a significant reduction in cost, enhancement of speed, or measurable improvement for the business.

-One of the most challenging aspects of properly calculating the R&D tax credit is accurately capturing eligible expenses and documenting activities.
-The calculation itself involves comparing current year expenses to a ratio of similar expenses incurred during the three preceding years.
-After a little more math, the resulting credit is generally 5-8% of current year expenses.
+One of the most challenging aspects of the R&D tax credit can be accurately capturing eligible expenses and documenting R&D activities.
+The calculation itself typically involves comparing current year expenses to a ratio of similar expenses incurred during the three preceding years.
+After a little more math, the resulting credit is generally 5–8% of current year qualified research expenses.

-Documenting the activities performed is as important to sustaining the credit as identifying the eligible expenses is to calculate it.
+Documenting the activities performed is as important to sustaining the credit, as is identifying the eligible expenses for the calculation.
 If picked for IRS examination, the IRS will expect contemporaneous support of the work performed by your team — capturing and maintaining select information annually is key.